melaniejustiniano/melaniejustiniano.github.io/README.md

 	artistsByGenre.json - the file containing the data us-named.json - the file for creating the US map

+Details:

 On the visualization, the circles represent artists.
 The larger the circles get, the more artists originated there.
+The lighter the circle is, the older its last artist is.

+The left arrow key moves the slider back a year, if able.
+The right arrow key moves the slider forward a year, if able.
+The up and down arrow keys navigate the drop-down menu.
+The spacebar plays the visualization from the beginning.

+URLS:

+Website - melaniejustiniano.github.io
+Screencast - youtube.com/watch?v=tJpGvtD0AT4